 Every year 3.3 million American workers suffer a workplace injury from which they never recover.

 A Liberty Mutual Insurance company report claims that injuries resulting in 6 or more days off work cost American employers over $53 billion a year just to cover worker comp costs.
+Check the most dangerous occupations in America and how does it affect your insurance premiums.

 The Top 10 Most Dangerous Occupations in America